 - » Calendar Request

 - » Disk Quota Increase

 (ITS Staff only)

-Upgrade the current Drupal 6 content management system, a key element in HSU's campus web architecture, to Drupal 7 in order to stay current with changing software standards.
-Initial phase will be limited to ITS performing an upgrade in a test environment to determine the potential impact for adopting Drupal across all campus websites.
+The current Drupal 6 content management system, a key element in HSU's campus web architecture, needs to be upgraded to Drupal 7 in order to stay current with changing software standards.
+The initial phase will be limited to ITS performing an upgrade in a test environment to determine the potential impact of implementing Drupal across all campus websites.

 12/15/14: We have contracted with Kalmuna to develop a Drupal distribution on the Pantheon platform; work is expected to start in January 2015 and be complete by June 2015.
 Once the distribution is finished, maintenance becomes Pantheon's responsibility.
 We still need to determine what that maintenance looks like and what ITS or MarComm may need to do to ensure adequate support for the HSU website.